 All YETs, regardless of tonnage/age, shall be certified to comply with the requirements of the Code and must undergo a Compliance Verification by an AR.

-Note: See Yacht Engaged in Trade, Marine Guideline (MG) 1-11-2 for guidance on how a private yacht may obtain a Temporary Certificate of Registry for Yacht Engaged in Trade.
-See Surveys and Issuance of International Convention and National Certificates for Yachts, Marine Notice (MN) 2-011-42 for YET flag State Compliance Verification requirements.
-See Registration of Tenders and Issuance of Tender Statements of Compliance, MN 2-011-43 for guidance concerning the registration of tenders.
+Note: See Marine Guideline (MG) 1-11-2, Yacht Engaged in Trade, for guidance on how a private yacht may obtain a Temporary Certificate of Registry for Yacht Engaged in Trade.
+See MN 2-011-43, Registration of Tenders and Issuance of Tender Statements of Compliance and MN-2-011-53, Conducting Surveys and Issuing International Convention and National Certificates for Commercial Yachts, Passenger Yachts, and Yachts Engaged in Trade for additional guidance.